• Skip to primary navigation

 Place lobster in steamer basket.

-1. Place large stockpot on the stove over high heat, add water bring to a full boil.
+1. Place a large stockpot over high heat, add water bring to a full boil.

-2. Reduce to a gentle boil and add old bay seasoning mix to the water squeeze lemon juice into the pot.
+2. Reduce to a gentle boil and add old bay seasoning mix to the water and squeeze the lemon juice into the pot.

-3. Place the steaming rack in the large pot.
+3. Place the steaming rack in the pot.

-4. When the water begins to boil, place lobster tails in the steamer, flesh side up.
+4. Then place lobster tails in the steamer, flesh side up.

-6. While the lobster tails are cooking, melt butter in a small sauce pan over low heat and melt.
+5. Melt butter in a small saucepan.
 Add seasoning to the butter and minced parsley.

-7. When the lobster is cooked remove from pan and place on serving dish.
-Drizzle with melted butter.
-Serve with additional butter for dipping.
+6. When the lobster is cooked place it on a serving dish and drizzle with melted butter.

 Check the internal temperature with an instant read thermometer.
 140 degrees is ideal.